Strikingly beautiful, desert rose catches passerby’s attention every time they pass by.

 Looking at the name Arabicum, you may already guess that this Adenium specie originates from the Arabian Peninsula, especially in Saudi Arabia, Yemen, and Oman.

 The Arabicum stands out from other species because of its strong, fat, and succulent caudex.
 Some Arabicum can grow from 3ft (0.9m) to over 11ft (3.3m) tall and 2ft or 60cm wide.

 The trunk of Arabicum looks a bit like that of the Obesum.
 However, the Arabicum’s caudex is generally much fatter and bigger.
 We can see one example right here:

 There are fewer branches on the Arabicum.
 But as you know they say, quality over quantity.
 Each and every Arabicum branch makes up for the fewer number by being fat, strong, and firm.

-Arabicum flowers have a dominant pale pink color, with the darker shade near the edges of the petals.
+Arabicum flowers have a dominant pale pink color, with a darker shade near the edges of the petals.
+This specie only produces pink flowers, unlike the Obesum (and its hybrids) which has many different colors.
 The petals are slightly pointed.

 The way we can identify an Arabicum is by looking at the top of the flower tube.
 From inside the tube, there are five thin dark crimson red lines running out to the middle of each petal.